Schedule 9 permits for each individual participant in clinical trials

 The following information and documentation is required to be submitted:

-- A copy of the document issued by the HREC approving the clinical trial.
+- A copy of the document issued by the HREC approving the clinical trial and relevant details.

-- A copy of the clinical trial protocol (i.e. HREC approved version).
+- A copy of the clinical trial protocol (i.e. HREC approved version) and relevant details.

-- Details of the Schedule 9 substance including dose form, dose per unit, expected maximum daily dose (if applicable) and duration of treatment.
+- Schedule 9 substance details including dose form, dose per unit, expected maximum daily dose (if applicable) and duration of treatment.

 Pre-application assessment cannot take place if any of the above information and documentation is not supplied or is incomplete.